OngMinXian/NUSPlanner/README.md

       - Description of duties undertaken
       - Duration taken to complete assigned tasks
       - Name of organisation that user is employed under
-    - #### Example 2: When the extra-curriculars special tag is selected, the user will have to fill up the following additional fields:
+    - #### Example 2: When the extracurriculars special tag is selected, the user will have to fill up the following additional fields:
       - User’s role or responsibility in their co-curricular activity
       - Hours committed to each activity
       - Name of organisation that user is a part of

+### 5. Academics Planning page :bookmark_tabs:
+  - **Advanced feature for Artemis -> Integration with NUSMODs**
+  - Users can plan their modules for every Academic Year/Semester using the following features from the NUSMODs Integration:
+    - Search for modules in application based on the following criteria:
+      - Name
+      - Module Code
+      - Semester offered
+      - No exam
+      - Number of MCs
+      - Has S/U options
+      - Time
+      - Lessons in school
+      - Venue (Will require extra effort since it involves geographical location, implement if time permits)

-### 5. Progress Report page :card_index_dividers:
+### 6. Progress Report page :card_index_dividers:
   - Helps users to **_track their academic progress_** for their primary major and (if applicable) second degree/major/minor, including their **_progress in work and extracurricular activities_**
     - #### Tracking of academic progress ####
       - CAP for individual semesters as well as cumulative CAP